Bidhan36/bidhan36/README.md

 ### 🚀 About Me

 - 🔭 I’m currently working on [**fnfcloudkitchen**](https://github.com/Bidhan36/fnfcloudkitchen)
-- 🌱 I’m currently learning **Deep Learning**
+- 🌱 I’m currently learning **Python**
-- 👯 I’m open to collaboration on [**Krishikranti Mobile App**](https://github.com/Bidhan36/Krishikranti_Project)
 - 👨‍💻 All of my work is available on [GitHub](https://github.com/Bidhan36)
 - 📝 I regularly write articles and maintain my repos on [GitHub](https://github.com/Bidhan36)
-- 💬 Ask me about **Dart, Python**
 - 📫 Reach me at **bidhanbastola37@gmail.com**
-- ⚡ Fun fact: 🎥 When I'm not crafting code, I'm behind the camera as a filmmaker and the creative mind behind **Pulse Studios**, bringing cinematic magic to life in Nepal!
+- ⚡ Fun fact: 🎥 When I'm not crafting code, I'm behind the camera as a filmmaker and the one of creative mind behind **Pulse Studios**, bringing cinematic magic to life in Nepal!

 ---